Publius-Huldah's Blog

 What Are the Enumerated Powers of the Federal Courts?

 1. “Judicial Power” refers to a court’s power to hear and decide cases.
 Art.
 III, Sec.
 2, cl.
-1 enumerates the cases which federal courts are permitted to hear.
+1 enumerates the cases federal courts are permitted to hear.
 They may hear only cases:

 a) Arising under the Constitution, or the Laws of the United States, or Treaties made under the Authority of the United States [“federal question” jurisdiction];